open-goal/open-goal.github.io/documentation/faq.md

 - Jak 1 is essentially complete, bug fixes and improvements will likely continue to be added overtime.
 - Jak 2 is in very early stages, do not hold your breath on this being complete within atleast a year.
 - Jak 3 will probably be worked on after Jak 2 is "complete"
-- We are unsure if we will will on Jak X at this time
+- We are unsure if we will work on Jak X at this time

 ### Will you decompile Daxter or The Lost Frontier?